JanNeuendorf/lorevault/README.md

 Other supported sources are text, URLs and files in archives.
 Folders and symbolic links are not supported.

-When using an inline table, we can use the following notation
+When using an inline table, we can use the following notation:
 ```toml
 [[file]]
 path = "subfolder/my_file"